FROM CHRONIC SICK-CARE TO SELF-CARE! The RunningNurse™ MOVEMENT

-When was the last time you focused on you?
+When was the last time you spent a bit of time to focus on your own needs?
 How do you spend your personal time?
 Do you feel like you are caring for others while your health is on the back burner?

-For too long, we have been watching disturbing trends of increasing incidence of chronic diseases or Non-Communicable Diseases (NCDs) within the general population and the nursing profession.
-The sad state of our health (of families, communities, and world) has also contributed to nursing burnout and compassion fatigue which has been riding our heels!
+How I found Purpose in the statistics of chronic illnesses: For too long we have been watching disturbing trends of increasing incidence of chronic diseases or Non-Communicable Diseases (NCDs) within the general population and the nursing profession.
+The sad state of our nation's health riding our heels has also contributed to nursing burnout and compassion fatigue and the nursing shortage challenges.
 We tend to keep up with the CDC and WHO reports, but Harvard Nurses Health Study will shape-shift one into a…porcupine!
 It is of great concern that those on the frontline fighting for health are also falling victims to the same diseases we treat.
-But don’t let grim statistics catapult you into a fight or flight response.
+But don’t let grim statistics catapult you into a fight or flight response and cause even more damage.
 Statistics can empower you when you let them.
 We can take a hard look at the numbers and do something about them.
 By helping ourselves, we will help others.
-We are called to be advocates, teachers, role models, and caregivers to others, but we need to learn to be these for ourselves first!
+We are called to be advocates, teachers, role models, and caregivers to others, but we need to learn to be these to ourselves, first!

 How chronic diseases have impacted our family: The rise of chronic diseases has been the cause of many premature deaths and disabilities in families (people of all ages).
 They've been a main cause of families going bankrupt, losing their savings, homes, and putting many families at or below the poverty line.

 A good number of people live a restrictive life between their homes, clinics, labs, and hospitals.
 Many young children have lost their parent(s) prematurely due to lifestyle illnesses.
-Most disturbingly, statistics report many parents will have to bury their children before their own death!
+Most disturbingly, statistics report many parents will have to bury their children!
 We need to do more about the rise of childhood obesity and other inflammatory processes caused by poor lifestyle habits.
 The children are our future.

 Impact on our health care: Chronic diseases are burdening and congesting our healthcare at a level never seen before.
 We constantly see clients with multiple chronic problems and multi-organ failure having the need for complicated treatments and procedures.
-This has proven to be very costly to clients as well as the disease-care institutions.
-Furthermore, the workplace is set up as such that nurses have an inflated amount of work to do under consistent heavy stress.
-We use our critical thinking faculties to help keep our clients safe and alive, but often find less time to practice self-care in and outside the workplace.
+This has proven to be very costly to clients and everyone involved.
+For nurses the challenges are many.
+The workplace is set up as such that nurses have an inflated amount of work to do under consistent heavy stress.
+We use our critical thinking skills to help keep our clients safe and alive, but often find less time to practice self-care in and outside the workplace.
 Nurses have a great deal of knowledge and skill but are not immune from sickness, exhaustion, compassion fatigue and chronic illnesses that may arise due to work/life imbalances.
-This puts a heavy strain on everyone!
 If nurses aren’t healthy, our communities, nations, and our world suffer.

 Who is to blame?
 Putting the blame on someone or something doesn't really help the situation.
 We have to find solutions that work and can be part of the solution byputting our resources together.
 Nurses are some of the most practical people and have excellent problem-solving skills.
 So let's put on our hats and gloves, and get down to the root cause of the problem at hand.